 Step 2: Consider the menu and service

 Pricing depends a lot on the menu and the types of service the client wants.
 A hors d’oeuvres buffet would likely cost less than any other type of service.
 Moreover, the types of service including the cutlery used would also influence the rate.
-The glass serveware, china plates, bowls, etc. would surely shoot up the total cost.
-Additional items, special requests, dietary restrictions, or adding sustainable seafood all may heighten the price amount.
+The glass serving ware, china plates, bowls, etc. would surely shoot up the total cost.
+Additional items, special requests, dietary restrictions, or adding sustainable seafood may heighten the price amount.
 Whereas, a simple menu or feeding guests outside regular meal time would cause a dip in the price.

 Step 3: Add all the variables